wesleycamargo/azure-docs.pt-br/articles/virtual-network/virtual-networks-create-vnetpeering-arm-portal.md

    ms.date="09/14/2016"
    ms.author="narayanannamalai;annahar"/>

-# Criar um emparelhamento de rede virtual usando o Portal do Azure
+# <a name="create-a-virtual-network-peering-using-the-azure-portal"></a>Create a virtual network peering using the Azure portal

 [AZURE.INCLUDE [virtual-networks-create-vnet-selectors-arm-include](../../includes/virtual-networks-create-vnetpeering-selectors-arm-include.md)]